amaya382/ktl/README.md

 Active namespace is "kube-system".
 ```

-If you have `fzf`, can choice a namespace interactively
+If you have `fzf`, can choose a namespace interactively
 ```
 $ ktl use ns
 ```